B class Atlantic lifeboat

 Although she’s an inshore lifeboat, designed to operate in shallower water, the B class can handle fairly challenging open sea conditions too – force 7 near gale winds in daylight and force 6 at night.

-The B class lifeboat is ideal for rescues close to shore, near cliffs and rocks and even inside caves – areas inaccessible to our all-weather lifeboats.
+The B class lifeboat is ideal for rescues close to shore, near cliffs and rocks – areas inaccessible to our all-weather lifeboats.

 The Atlantic 85 is also capable of being beached in an emergency without sustaining damage to her engines.